Skip to content

 Ancient Knowing one’s ignorance (Socrates); mindfulness (Buddha); knowing not-knowing (Laozi) Dogmatic certainty; persecution of heretics; superstition

-Modern Scientific method; critical philosophy; democratic ideals Scientism; colonial arrogance; mechanistic worldview
+Scientific method; critical philosophy; democratic ideals Scientism; colonial arrogance; mechanistic worldview

 The forms change; the structure does not — obscuration is always the closing of the eye facing Pattern or Mystery (or both).
 But the AI age introduces a new danger: obscuration can be manufactured at scale.
 Ancient obscuration was maintained mainly by authority; modern obscuration mainly by ideology; AI-age obscuration can be maintained by algorithms.
 Algorithms need not force you to close your eyes; they need only ensure that what you see is precisely what keeps your eyes closed.
-This is why §IX’s Transparency Principle (PP1) is especially critical in the AI age.
+This is why §X’s Transparency Principle (PP1) is especially critical in the AI age.

 A further layer of honesty must be acknowledged.
 The ancient exemplars of lucidity listed above were themselves exclusionary: Socrates’ “examined life” was open only to free male citizens of Athens; Confucian self-cultivation presupposed the male scholar-official class; the early Buddhist sangha debated whether women could attain full liberation.
 These traditions produced genuine insights into the structure of lucidity, but they restricted who was entitled to be a legitimate agent of lucidity.
 The Tao of Lucidity universalizes lucidity to all finite agents (D9), including artificial agents (D8); this is a deliberate correction of the historical limitation, not a naive continuation of an already-universal tradition.
 The structure of lucidity is timeless; the recognition of who may practice it is not.